SPchalil/SPchalil/README.md

 👩‍💻 I’m a Software Developer with an background in Electrical and Computer engineering

-🔭 I’m currently working on Web based Full Stack Software Development
+🔭 I’m currently working on Web applications

 🌱 I’m currently doing/learning frontend & backend, building Web Apps/ SPA